Irys-xyz/js-sdk/README.md

 ## What is a Bundler?

 Bundlers enable any number of data transactions to be uploaded at once.
-To upload data to Irys, start by connecting to a bundler and then use one of its available upload functions.
+To upload data to Irys, start by connecting to a bundler and then use one of its  upload functions.

 ## Repos